grossdan-swimm/calendar-popup/README.md

 At the start of each new day, the log file is cleared and a backup of the previous day's log is saved as calendar_popup.log.bak.
 Only one backup copy is kept at a time.

-When the log is rotated, a message is written to the new log file indicating the log was cleared and a backup was made.
 ---

 ## **Notes**

 - Make sure `credentials.json` and `token.pickle` are in the same folder as the executable.
 - The first run will require Google authentication in your browser.
-- The program will only show a popup if an event is within the next 10 minutes, and then every time cron runs the pop up reminder.
+- The program will only show a popup if an event is within the next 10 minutes (when cron runs and detects within 10 minutes range), and then every time cron runs the pop up reminder.

 ---

 **Enjoy your automatic calendar reminders!**

-2024-06-07T00:00:01 Log cleared for new day, backup saved as calendar_popup.log.bak